Lhoms/Golang-Challenge/README.md

 - All changes were made in GetPricesFor and not in GetPriceFor, don't need to be affected with this new paralleled implementation.

 - Test added.
 The existing test was not checking GetPricesFor in case of error, only GetPriceFor.

+- In the test I had an intermittent issue related a race condition in the map, that's why I added a Mutex to sync it.
+(I read about a Map Sync but it was less recommended than Mutex)